-Eyal specializes in complex litigation in various areas of commercial and economic law, particularly in the fields of corporate and securities law.
+Eyal specializes in complex litigation in various areas of commercial and economic law, particularly the fields of corporate and securities law

-Eyal has gained considerable experience representing economic bodies – banks, financial institutions, public companies, private companies, and senior businessmen – in high-volume, complex legal proceedings before the various courts, including district courts and the Supreme Court.
+Eyal has gained considerable experience representing economic bodies – banking and financial institutions, public companies, private companies, and senior businessmen – in high-volume, complex legal proceedings before the various courts, including district courts and the Supreme Court.

 Eyal has been a tutor and a guest lecturer for various courses at Hebrew University, the University of Haifa, and the College of Law and Business in Ramat Gan.